 FEES: Dog $200, Cat $100.
 All animals are up-to-date on vaccinations, microchipped, and spayed/neutered.
 If the pet is too young, an appointment will be made when they become of age at one of the rescue’s veterinarians and paid at the rescue’s expense.
 This will require the adopter to coordinate taking the pet to the veterinarian clinic or meeting a LPAH volunteer to ensure all vetting is completed prior to adoption finalization.

 Do you think you’re ready to adopt?
-Fill out an application: Adoption Application
+Fill out an application to get started.

 Please note Lending Paws A Hand only adopts/fosters cats to indoor homes, and we do not allow declawing of any cats.